DanieleGotti/DanieleGotti/README.md

 ## 👋 Hi, I'm Daniele Gotti

 🎓 **Master’s Student**

 Computer Engineering (Data Science & Data Engineering) at the University of Bergamo, Italy 🇮🇹.
 Focus in Machine Learning, AI, mathematical modeling, optimization, modern software development.

 🏎️ **Formula Student**

 Software Engineer (Data & Telemetry) for E-Racing Bergamo, I'm responsible for telemetry and data acquisition of the Formula Student race car:
-- Designed and implemented a complete real-time data acquisition and visualization system from scratch, enabling live monitoring and post-session analysis
+- Designed and implemented a complete real-time data acquisition and visualization system from scratch, enabling live monitoring and post-session analysis.
-- Collaborate on the implementation of ECU and calibration of new sensors on the vehicle
+- Collaborate on the implementation of ECU and calibration of new sensors on the vehicle.
-- Participate in track tests and bench testing to collect data and analyze vehicle performance
+- Participate in track tests and bench testing to collect data and analyze vehicle performance.

 🎵 **Classical Guitar**

 Finalizing a Conservatory degree in Classical Guitar.
-This path taught me discipline, strong focus, and how to perform under pressure
+This path taught me discipline, strong focus, and how to perform under pressure.

 🚀 **Career Goals**

-Seeking a challenging role in the **Automotive/Motorsport sector** (R&D, Data or Software) to **drive innovation and performance**
+Seeking a challenging role in the Automotive/Motorsport sector(R&D, Data or Software) to drive innovation and performance.

 ## 🔧 Tech Stack